 A Notice of Intent Form is required for individual or specific subject-matter proposals.
-The form is intended to assist the Office of Sponsored Programs (OSP) with prior planning to facilitate the submission of the proposal.
-The PI/PD must alert the OSP of his or her intent to submit a proposal by completing the Notice of Intent Form and submitting it to the OSP at least (10) working days prior to the deadline date for the proposal's submission to the granting agency.
+The form is intended to assist the Office of Sponsored Programs with prior planning to facilitate the submission of the proposal.
+The PI/PD must alert the OSP of his or her intent to submit a proposal by completing the Notice of Intent Form and submitting it to the OSP at least (15) business days prior to the deadline date for the proposal's submission to the granting agency.
 Indicate on the Notice of Intent Form if the proposed research is in collaboration with one or more other institutions.
+If the agency has a required NOI form, the PI is required to submit the agency's form in addition to the OSP required form.